rstacruz/til-2020/posts/2015/factory_girl_with_custom_factories.md

 creator.user
 ```

-{:.light}

 ### Setting it up (the hard way)

-Factory Girl will then consume a class in this manner:
+Factory Bot will then consume a class in this manner:

 ```
 user = User.new